 For more about HTTP/2, view the recording of our popular webinar, What’s New in HTTP/2?

 The venerable HyperText Transfer Protocol, or HTTP, standard has now been updated.
-The HTTP/2 standard was approved in May 2015 and is now being implemented in browsers and web servers (including NGINX Plus and the open source NGINX software).
+The HTTP/2 standard was approved in May 2015 and is now being implemented in browsers and web servers (including NGINX Plus and NGINX Open Source).
 HTTP/2 is currently supported by nearly two‑thirds of all web browsers in use, and the proportion grows by several percentage points per month.

 HTTP/2 is built on Google’s SPDY protocol, and SPDY is still an option until support for it in Google’s Chrome browser ends in early 2016.
 NGINX was a pioneering supporter of SPDY and is now playing the same role with HTTP/2.
 Our comprehensive white paper, HTTP/2 for Web Application Developers (PDF), describes HTTP/2, shows how it builds on SPDY, and explains how to implement it.